» »

 Skoda 706

-At the end of 1951, the government of Czechoslovakia decided to resume production of aircraft at the Avia plant, and transfer the production of buses and heavy trucks Skoda-706 to a plant in the village of Rynovice, which is part of the LIAZ group of companies (Liberec Automobile Plants).
+At the end of 1951, the government of Czechoslovakia decided to resume the production of aircraft at the Avia plant, and transfer the production of buses and heavy trucks Skoda-706 to a plant in the village of Rynovice, which is part of the LIAZ group of enterprises (Liberec Automobile Plants).
 Although LIAZ became independent from Skoda in 1953, it still continued to use its name (Skoda LIAZ) until 1984.
-The photos of the first Skoda LIAZ 706 trucks have been preserved:
+Photos of the first Skoda LIAZ 706 trucks have been preserved:

 Skoda LIAZ 706 is one of the first truck models produced by LIAZ

-Since 1957, Skoda LIAZ factories have produced Skoda 706RTS dump trucks, Skoda 706RTTN truck tractors, as well as Skoda 706RT chassis, on the basis of which flatbed trucks, buses and various specialized vehicles were produced.
-All 706RT vehicles were equipped with a 160-horsepower direct injection diesel engine.
+Since 1957, the Skoda LIAZ factories have produced Skoda 706RTS dump trucks, Skoda 706RTTN truck tractors, as well as the Skoda 706RT chassis, on the basis of which flatbed trucks, buses and various specialized vehicles were produced.
+All 706RT series cars were equipped with a 160-horsepower direct-injection diesel engine.

 Fire truck based on Skoda 706 LIAZ RT chassis

-In 1966, a new series of Skoda 706MT trucks was launched into production, equipped with six-cylinder in-line 180-horsepower M630 diesel engines and a 210-horsepower engine modification, designated M634, developed 3 years later.
+In 1966, a new series of Skoda 706MT trucks was launched into production, equipped with six-cylinder in-line 180-horsepower diesel engines M630 and a 210-horsepower engine modification developed 3 years later, designated M634.

 Skoda LIAZ 100

-In 1974, a new car was added to the existing model range - Skoda LIAZ 100, developed on the basis of the 706MT trucks.
+In 1974, the existing model range was added new car- Skoda LIAZ 100, developed on the basis of trucks of the 706MT series.

-The first on the conveyor were two-axle trucks with a gross weight of up to 19 tons and Skoda LIAZ 100.42 truck tractors designed for road trains weighing up to 38 tons. shown in the photo):
+The first on the conveyor were two-axle trucks with a gross weight of up to 19 tons and Skoda LIAZ 100.42 truck tractors, designed for road trains weighing up to 38 tons.
+In the same year, a truck tractor with an index of 100.45 was added to them, and a year later - flatbed truck 100.05 (this is the model shown in the photo):

 • Type: truck tractor